aghorui/assetbot/README.md

 ## Basic Usage

-(TODO: Make this more complete)

-The list of available commands can be printed out using the `--help` flag.
+The list of available commands and their descriptions can be printed out using the `--help` flag.

 ```
 assetbot -h